Notes: LINE, long interspersed nuclear element.

 Initially, more than 1.4 million single nucleotide polymorphisms (SNPs) were identified in the human genome (Lander et al., 2001).
 These have been exploited by the Human Haplotype Map (HapMap) project with the aim of developing methods for the design and analysis of genome-wide association studies to map phenotypic variation in humans (International HapMap Consortium, 2005).
 In the meantime, a second generation haplotype map based upon 3.1 million SNPs has been published (International HapMap Consortium, 2007).
 The map was obtained by genotyping 270 individuals from four geographically and ethnically diverse populations and includes approximately 25–35% of common SNP variation in the populations investigated.
 One novel finding has been that 10–30% of pairs of individuals within a population share at least one region of extended genetic identity arising from recent common ancestry.
 An additional discovery was that up to 1% of all common variants were not tagged by SNPs, primarily because they were located within recombination hotspots (International HapMap Consortium, 2007).
 Importantly, increased population differentiation at nonsynonymous SNPs was noted as compared to synonymous SNPs.
 These observations have also indicated systematic differences in the strength or efficacy of natural selection between populations from different geographical areas involving genes linked to Lassa virus in West Africa, skin pigmentation in Europe and hair follicle development in Asia (Sabeti et al., 2007).
 See also Evolution of Skin Pigmentation Differences in Humans, and HapMap Project

 In addition to SNPs, copy number variants and polymorphic inversions have also been shown to contribute to human genomic diversity as evidenced from the results of genome assembly comparisons, array comparative genomic hybridization (arrayCGH) and mapping of large insert clones (Khaja et al., 2006; Redon et al., 2006).
 This type of genomic variation is likely to have a considerable impact on disease susceptibility in humans as evidenced by several examples.
-See also Copy Number Variation in the Human Genome, Segmental Duplications and Genetic Disease, Segmental Duplications and Their Role in the Evolution of the Human Genome, and Structural Diversity of the Human Genome and Disease Susceptibility
+See also Copy Number Variation in the Human Genome, Segmental Duplications and Genetic Disease, Segmental Duplications: A Source of Diversity, Evolution and Disease, and Structural Diversity of the Human Genome and Disease Susceptibility

 Reconstruction of ancestral mammalian/eutherian genomes